Maruksa, 20 mg 30 pcs

 Pancreatitis

-Liver and biliary tract disorders
+Disorders of the liver and biliary tract

-Increased activity of “liver” enzymes
+Increased activity of liver enzymes

 Frequency unknown